DIY Butterfly House

 The butterfly house is a basic box with a peaked roof.
 One side opens on a simple hinge, allowing access to the inside for cleaning or for mounting it to a post.

 To cut the peaks for the roofline, mark the center of the front and back pieces.
-Lay out the 30 degree angles long one end of each piece.
+Lay out the 30-degree angles along one end of each piece.
 Cut along the marks to form the peaked ends.

 Next, lay out the entrance slots on the front section.
 The butterfly box in the diagram (below) has six slots that are 5" long by 3/8" wide.
 The exact locations are not critical.
 I centered the middle slots, then laid out the locations for other slots in a pleasing pattern.

-Using a 3/8" drill bit, drill a hole at each end of the slot.
-Then use a jig saw to cut out the rest of the slot.
-Smooth out any rough spots with a file.
+I used 3/8" Forstner bit to drill holes at each end of the slot, followed by a jig saw to cut out the rest of the slot.
+Any rough spots were smoothed out with a file.